reframejs/reframe/readme.md

 #### Performance

-- Code splitting.
+- **Code splitting**
   <br/>
-  Every page loads two scripts.
+  Every page loads two scripts:
-  A first script that is shared and cached accross all pages, which includes common code such as React and polyfills.
-  And a second script that loads the React components of the page.
+  A script that is shared and cached accross all pages (which includes common code such as React and polyfills) and a another script that includes the React components of the page.
-  This means that a page requiring KB-heavy libraries won't affect the KB-size of other pages.
+  This means that a KB-heavy page won't affect the KB-size of the other pages.
-- Optimal HTTP caching.
+- **Optimal HTTP caching**
   <br/>
-  Every dynamic server response is cached with a Etag header.
-  Every static server response is indefinitely cached.
+  Every dynamic server response is cached with a Etag header, and every static server response is indefinitely cached.
   (Static assets are served under hashed URLs with the `Cache-Control` header set to `immutable` and `max-age`'s maximum value.)
-- DOM-static pages.
+- **DOM-static pages**
   <br/>
   A page can be configured to be rendered only on the server.
   These pages are faster to load as the page isn't hydrated and React is not loaded in the browser.
-- Partial DOM-dynamic pages.
+- **Partial DOM-dynamic pages**
   <br/>
   A page can be configured so that only certain parts of the page are hydrated.
   This makes the hydration of the page quicker and less JavaScript is loaded in the browser.
   (Only the React components of the hydrated parts are loaded.)
-- HTML-static pages.
+- **HTML-static pages**
   <br/>
   A page can be configured to be rendered to HTML at build-time instead of request-time.
-  In other words, the page is rendered to HTML only once, namely when Reframe is building the frontend.
+  In other words, the page is rendered to HTML only once, when Reframe is building the frontend.
   The HTML is statically served and the load time is decreased.
-- SSR.
+- **SSR**
   <br/>
   All pages are rendered to HTML before being hydrated, decreasing the (perceived) load time.